Do I Need A Facebook Page Or Group

 Currently, FB is experimenting with business pages admin-ing in groups, with a slow roll out and test period.
 I have the ability now to post in groups as my business page but the group is still designed as a conversation tool, not a selling tool.

-Another great point which Karen Clark brought up on the CFS Radio (broadcasting through 5/24) is that your business page is Google-able meaning the content and activity can show up on Google search engines which is another great reason to stick with your business page for promoting and selling your business.
+Another great point is that your business page is Google-able meaning the content and activity can show up on Google search engines which is another great reason to stick with your business page for promoting and selling your business.

 Don’t get sent to FB jail or totally banned from the social site!
 Think about your purpose in creating a Facebook page or group then decide which is most appropriate.